koolskateguy89/arduino_21coa202_cw/doc.md

 ### Displaying the arrows

-The arrows can be displayed to the lcd using `UDCHARS::displayUpArrow(bool)` and `UDCHARS::displayDownArrow(bool)`.
+The arrows can be displayed to the LCD using `UDCHARS::displayUpArrow(bool)` and `UDCHARS::displayDownArrow(bool)`.

-These functions have a single parameter `bool display`, which determines whether the arrows is printed to the lcd or a space is printed instead.
+These functions have a single parameter `bool display`, which determines whether the arrows is printed to the LCD or a space is printed instead.
 This is indicative of whether a channel exists above the current `topChannel` or a channel exists below the current `btmChannel`.

 ![Code to Display Arrows](doc/udchars/displayArrows.png)